• Home

 Cons

-• Narrow scope: social and messaging channels only, not a general-purpose support tool
+• Scope limited to social and messaging channels only, not a general-purpose support tool

 • Complex integrations outside its supported app ecosystem require workarounds